I Am Kloot: History

 The band released the live album Hold Back the Night on 13 April 2015 via Walk Tall Recordings / PIAS.

 The band performed in June 2016 as part of the 'Guy Garvey's Cultural Meltdown' at the Royal Festival Hall in London.
 Prior to that, the band had not played or met up together for over 12 months.

-In November 2017, Bramwell revealed that the band had split up, stating that "There was no heavy break-up or anything.
+In November 2017, Bramwell revealed that the band had split up, stating that "there was no heavy break-up or anything.
 I just wanted to do something else.
 I'll never say never to getting back together but I was in I Am Kloot most of my adult life, but just as you can go to a great place on holiday year after year, sooner or later you want to go to somewhere else".
 He later added that "the real reason I’ve gone solo is because I started as a finger-style classical and folk guitarist.
 It was great to be in a band, but at the end of the day it doesn’t really work in that format.
 It needs to be exposed".

 Post-split

 Bassist Pete Jobson now resides full time in London with his actor wife and his young family.

-Drummer Andy Hargreaves is currently playing live with singer-songwriter Matt Skinner.
+Around 2017, drummer Andy Hargreaves was playing live with singer-songwriter Matt Skinner.

-John Bramwell has spent time touring solo in the UK and Europe.
-He released his solo album 'Leave Alone The Empty Spaces' in November 2017.
+John Bramwell continued his solo career.
+See more: John Bramwell.

+The indie rock band 86tvs (Felix White, Hugo White, Will White and Jamie Morrison) is named after the song of the same name from I Am Kloot's debut album, inspired by the White brothers' love of the band in childhood.